nikitavoloboev/data/focusing/habits.md

 # Habits

-I use [Streaks](https://streaksapp.com) iOS app to track any new habits I want to add to my life.
-If any of the habits get 100 consecutive repetitions, I mark the habit as `learned` and focus on new habits I want to add to my life.
+I use [Streaks](https://streaksapp.com) iOS app to track my essential life habits.
+There are 12 of them & I want to complete them all for a perfect day.

 ## Life habits